Rose-STL-Lab/Multimodal_Forecasting/README.md

 # Multimodal Forecasting

+Due to the modification of the LLM model in the hybrid model, we provide separate workflow for the baseline model and the hybrid model.

 ## Hybrid Model Workflow

 For the Hybrid model, we provide the raw dataset in `data/medical` and `data/climate_2014_2023_final.csv`.